upenn-libraries/alchemy/README.md

 This creates a jar in the `target/` directory.

-To see which API resources are covered:
+Not all API resources are implemented yet.
+To see which ones are, run this command.
+The formats correspond to the table starting on p.69 of the **Symplectic Elements 4.6 - API Technical Guide**.

 ```
 egrep "Resource: .+" src -r -o --no-filename | sort